 Upon repayment of or in conjunction with a material change (i.e., a 10% or greater difference in the cash flows between instruments) in the terms of an underlying debt agreement, the Company writes-off any unamortized deferred financing costs and fair market value adjustments related to the original debt that was extinguished.
 Prepayment penalties incurred on the early repayment of debt and costs incurred in a debt modification that are not capitalized would also be included within loss on extinguishment of debt and debt modification costs on the consolidated statements of operations.
-The Company had no loss on extinguishment of debt and debt modification costs during the three months ended March 31, 2024 and 2023.
+The Company had no loss on extinguishment of debt or debt modification costs for the three and six months ended June 30, 2024 and 2023.